seojuice

 5. In Search Console, under Settings → Users and permissions, add the service account's email (ending in @<project-id>.iam.gserviceaccount.com).
 Restricted permission is enough for reading.

-That last step is the one founders miss.
-The service account is a Google identity, but unless you explicitly grant it access to your Search Console property, the API returns an authoritative-looking 403 user does not have sufficient permission for site error.
-Grant per-property; if you have multiple, repeat for each.
+That last step is the one I forgot.
+The service account is a Google identity, but until you explicitly grant it access to your property, the API hands you an authoritative-looking 403 user does not have sufficient permission for site error.
+I spent twenty minutes convinced my JSON key was malformed before realizing I just hadn't invited it to the party.
+Grant per-property; if you have several, repeat for each.

 Diagram of the service-account OAuth flow: GCP project, service account, JSON key, Search Console permission grant

 Service-account OAuth flow for GSC.
-The credentials file authenticates to Google; the per-property permission grant inside Search Console authorizes access to data.
+The credentials file authenticates to Google; the per-property grant inside Search Console authorizes access to the data.

 EndpointWhat it returnsQuota costUseful for